 The Agreement on International Humane Trapping Standards (AIHTS), which is a trilateral agreement between Canada, the EU and Russia, along with the parallel agreement between the EU and US, ensures that animal welfare is paramount in the wild fur harvest.
 Canada and the US both comply with the terms of the aforementioned international agreements and meetings.

 The relevant government must also monitor harvests to sustain healthy population levels in balance with habitats.
 The absence of this trade would trigger dramatic increases in the populations of pelt-bearing species, posing a potential nuisance in some areas.

-The IFF is working with a leading international verification and assessment company to develop a protocol for wild fur, to be used to audit and verify the process from trapping to the auction in regards to animal welfare, sustainability and traceability.
+The IFF has worked with a leading international verification and assessment company to develop a Protocol for wild fur, to be used to audit and verify the process from trapping to the auction in regards to animal welfare, sustainability and traceability.

 Fur trapping in North America is a key activity for wildlife workers responsible for animal protection and conservation.
 Their work is both regulated and supported by law.
 It includes:

 The reintroduction of species into their original habitats